Lightprotocol/accounts/README.md

-# accounts
+# Accounts

-Accounts used in test validatory
+Accounts used in Solana test validators used by Light Protocol.